Valid uncertainty quantification about the model in a linear regression setting: IMs for regression

 The general theory in \citet{immarg} says that the second equation above---the one that is free of $\beta$---can be ignored.
 This leaves a marginal association involving a $p$-dimensional auxiliary variable $W=V_1/V_2$.
 That is,

 where the auxiliary variable distribution is a $p$-dimensional Student-t, with $n-p-1$ degrees of freedom, centered at the origin, with scale matrix $M=(X^\top X)^{-1}$.
-Again, the important point is that the $(p+1)$-dimensional auxiliary variable in \eqref{eq:conditional.association} has been replaced by a $p$-dimensional auxiliary variable $W$.
-No further dimension reduction is possible, and we take \eqref{eq:marginal.association} as our starting point for constructing an IM for inference on $\beta$.
+Again, the important point is that the $(p+1)$-dimensional auxiliary variable in \eqref{eq:conditional.association} has been replaced by a $p$-dimensional auxiliary variable $U$.
+No further dimension reduction is possible.

+It will be convenient to rewrite association \eqref{eq:marginal.association.1} once more.
+Let $D$ be a diagonal $p \times p$ matrix with the same diagonal as $M$.
+Then consider the association